 - Kathryn Hornby, Medical Liaison Librarian, Woodward Library (Chair)

-- Leandra Best, Associate Dean, Academic Affairs, Faculty of Dentistry
+- Leandra Best, Associate Dean, Academic Affairs, Faculty of Dentistry (on leave)

 - Charlyn Black, Associate Director, School of Population and Public Health